kubernetes/community/contributors/design-proposals/raw-block-pv.md

   drawbacks.
 Without having the ability to guarantee space & ensure ownership, one would lose data once a node was rescheduled.
   Therefore, the risk outweighed the reward when trying to  leverage the power of local storage needed for stateful applications like databases.

+  By extending the API for volumes to specifically request a raw block device, we provide a consist method for accessing volumes.
+In addition, the ability to use a raw block device without a filesystem will allow Kuberenets better support of high performance applications that can utilitze raw block devices directly for their storage.

 # Design Overview